-Until the Open Electricity Market (OEM) initiative in Singapore — launched in Nov 2018 — electricity supply was never something Singaporeans had to give much thought to.
-Singapore Powers (SP Group) was the only electricity retailer around, supplying juice to all households in Singapore.
+Before the Open Electricity Market (OEM) in Singapore launched in November 2018, electricity supply was never something Singaporeans had to give much thought to.
+Singapore Power (SP Group) was the only electricity retailer around, supplying juice to all households in Singapore.

-But that’s old news now: ever since the official launch of the OEM, there are as many as 12 electricity retailers fighting for a slice of the power pie.
+But that’s old news now.
+Ever since the official launch of the OEM, there were as many as 20 electricity retailers in 2020 fighting for a slice of the power pie.
 Now?
 Only 9 electricity retailers are left.

 All households already have the option to switch from SP to another electricity retailer.
 If you’re too lazy to care, you’ll just continue getting your supply from SP (albeit at the more expensive electricity tariff rate).

 But what about the rest of us penny-pinching Singaporeans?
-Will this affect the cost of electricity in Singapore?
+Will this affect the electricity prices in Singapore?
 How do I make the switch?